karugo-murage/Exel-in--your-Exams/README.md

 - Javascript
 - HTML5
 - API intergration
-- Switch to multiple categories via buttons
+- Switch to multiple exams via buttons
 - Responsive to variety of devices like mobile,tablet and PC

 ## Setup/Installation Instruction